OfficeDev/Microsoft-Teams-Samples/samples/connector-todo-notification/nodejs/Readme.md

 1. Update your Microsoft Teams application manifest

-1. Add new properties to your Microsoft Teams manifest:

-    - **WebApplicationInfo** - The parent of the following elements.
-    - **Id** - The client ID of the application.
-This is an application ID that you obtain as part of registering the application with Azure AD 1.0 endpoint.
-    - **Resource** - The domain and subdomain of your application.
-This is the same URI (including the `api://` protocol) that you used when registering the app in AAD.
-The domain part of this URI should match the domain, including any subdomains, used in the URLs in the section of your Teams application manifest.

-    ```json
-    "webApplicationInfo": {
-    "id": "<<app-id>",
-    "resource": "<api://<base-url>/<app-id>>"
-    }
-    ```

 1. Add your ngrok URL to validDomains.
 Teams will only show the sign-in popup if its from a whitelisted domain.

    ```json